Michael A. Ellis DO

 How you handle coronavirus will impact your child's mental health.

 Posted Mar 01, 2020

 In today’s age of easy access to information at all times from many different sources, it seems that the news about coronavirus (COVID-19) is everywhere.
 For good reason, this is a topic of concern for all of us, especially parents.
-But we forget that younger ears are taking in too much information (often dramatized) and misperceiving the severity of the threat.
+But we forget that younger ears can take in too much information.
 This has the potential to cause or exacerbate mental health symptoms in our children.